sorasuu/Firmable-AI-Business-Searcher/README.md

 ## Deployment Notes

 - **Frontend** – Designed for Vercel (uses server actions and edge-friendly APIs).
 Supply the same environment variables via Vercel’s dashboard.
-- **Backend** – Can run on Railway, Fly.io, Render, or any container-friendly host.
+- **Backend** – Can run on Railway or any container-friendly host.
 Rate limiting relies on in-memory counters by default; for clustered deployments configure a SlowAPI-compatible backend (Redis, Memcached, etc.).
 - **Secrets management** – Set `API_SECRET_KEY`, `GROQ_API_KEY`, and optional API keys in your hosting provider

 ---